Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/4_single_vm_jenkins_pipeline_ci_ci_implementation_for_nodejs_projects.md

     - SCM: Select Git

-      > For everything in this section, refer and implement same as the Source Code Management(SCM) section of **Part 3.2.** inside the 'jenkins-core' folder of the repository
+      > For everything in this section, refer and implement as needed - the same way as the Source Code Management(SCM) section of **Part 3.2.**.
+You'll find the Part 3 guide inside the 'jenkins-core' folder of the repository

     - Script Path